lewiscowper/grunt-release-hoodie/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## License
 Copyright (c) 2014 Stephan Bönnemann.
-Licensed under the MIT license.
+Licensed under the Apache License 2.0 license.